What is Multi AdBlock?

 Click Finder, in the opened screen select Applications.
 Drag the app from the Applications folder to the Trash (located in your Dock), then right click the Trash icon and select Empty Trash.

 In the uninstall programs window, look for "Multi AdBlock", select this entry and click "Uninstall" or "Remove".

-After uninstalling the potentially unwanted application (which causes Multi AdBlock ads), scan your computer for any remaining unwanted components or possible malware infections.
+After uninstalling the potentially unwanted application that causes Multi AdBlock ads, scan your computer for any remaining unwanted components or possible malware infections.
 To scan your computer, use recommended malware removal software.